Social Media Beginner Updated 2026-03-22

 Check Native Analytics

-Instagram Insights, LinkedIn Analytics, and TikTok Analytics all show when your followers are most active — by day and hour.
+Instagram Insights, LinkedIn Analytics, and TikTok Analytics all show when your followers are most active.
+By day and hour.
 Find the peaks.
 Those are your starting points.

 Test and Compare